-After your passengers are on board, pull out to the left into the pull-out lane and proceed out of the parking lot.
+After your passengers are on board, pull out and proceed out of the parking lot.
 If you have more students to load at other zones, pull ahead until you are ready to leave.
 We will try to have students walk to your car if you are close to minimize the number of stops.